joergen7/devilfish-flotilla/index.rst

 Devilfish Flotilla
 ==================

-Devilfish Flotilla is a Dangerous Waters documentation site.
+Devilfish Flotilla is a documentation site for various games:

+- Dangerous Waters
+- Gary Grigsby's War in the East 2

 .. toctree::
    :hidden:

    about
-  links
-  platform/index
-  deployable/index
-  sensor/index
-  mission-editor/index
-  scenarios
-  setup
+   dw/index
+   wite2/index